What was your personal path leading to the recognition of future leadership?

 – The future leaders are the ones who are passionate about what they do.
 They want to make a change towards sustainability and equal distribution of resources in order to bring peace and balance into the world.
 These are the kinds of leaders I want to work with and also the ones I believe will succeed.

-– Your personality has great impact on whether you are a successful leader or not.
+– Your personality has a great impact on whether you are a successful leader or not.
 The balance between granting freedom and leading without controlling has always been essential in my approach towards leadership.